 Experienced, Compassionate Family Law Divorce Attorneys Serving Hampton Roads

-The attorneys at John W. Lee, P.C. have handled over ten thousand cases and have over 70 years of combined legal experience.
-We understand how difficult it can be when having to go to court for marital or family related issues.
-We know that quite often people are put off, hurt and embarrassed by having to talk about personal issues in a court room.
+We understand how difficult it can be when having to go to court for marital or family law issues.
+The attorneys at John W. Lee, P.C. have over 70 years of combined legal experience handling over ten thousand cases.
+We know that people are often put off, hurt and embarrassed by having to talk about personal issues in a court room.
 Our attorneys are sensitive to this and make the process as painless as possible.

 Also known as spousal support, alimony is ordered with the purpose to keep a party who has been financially dependent on a marital relationship in the lifestyle with which they have become accustomed.
 An overview of information on calculating support, how long alimony is paid, effect of divorce grounds on alimony, types of spousal support and modification of alimony.

 State laws impose on both parents an obligation to contribute toward the financial support of their children whether they are married to each other or not, and Virginia is no different.
 An overview of information concerning determining the income of each parent, using child support guidelines, how custody arrangements affect support calculations, payments for child and healthcare, challenging child support payments and support in relation to college expenses.

 When married couples decide to go their separate ways and file for a divorce, the assets accumulated during their marriage must be divided.
 The above link takes you to an overview of property division under Virginia equitable distribution laws, determining separate, marital and hybrid property, and factors courts must consider when dividing divorce assets and debts.